 However, a VC 2800.1 guilty charge is not one of these types of convictions.

-Under Penal Code 1203.4, an expungement releases an individual from virtually “all penalties and disabilities” arising out of the conviction.11
+Yes.
+Under Penal Code 1203.4, an expungement releases you from virtually “all penalties and disabilities” arising out of the conviction.11

 - successfully completed probation (either felony probation or misdemeanor probation), and

-- is not currently charged with a criminal offense, on probation, or in jail.12
+- are not currently charged with a criminal offense, on probation, or in jail.12

-This means that once a defendant has successfully completed probation for evading police or serving a jail term for the same, he/she may begin trying to get the crime expunged.
+This means that once you have successfully completed probation for evading police or serving a jail term for the same, you may begin trying to get the crime expunged.

-6. Does a conviction affect a person’s gun rights?
+6. Does a conviction affect my gun rights?

-A conviction under VC 2800.1 does not have an effect on the convicted party’s gun rights.
+A conviction under VC 2800.1 does not have an effect on your gun rights.

-Note that some felony and misdemeanor convictions will result in the defendant losing his/her right to own a gun in California.
+Note that some felony and misdemeanor convictions will result in you losing your right to own a gun in California.

 Also note that some misdemeanors carry a 10-year firearm ban.